tudorpintea999/eclipse-program-library/docs/src/stake-pool/overview.md

 * reserve stake account
 * removing validator stake accounts entirely

-If there is preferred withdraw validator, and that validator stake account has any SOL, a user must withdraw from that account.
+If there is a preferred withdraw validator, and that validator stake account has any SOL, a user must withdraw from that account.

 If that account is empty, or the preferred withdraw validator stake account is